-Photographed by Phillip James in Aswan, Egypt at The Sofitel Legend Old Cataract Hotel, in partnership with Sofitel Luxury Hotels.
+Photographed in Aswan, Egypt at The Sofitel Legend Old Cataract Hotel, in partnership with Sofitel Luxury Hotels.

 The legend began in 1899, the very year famed archaeologist Howard Carter (mostly remembered for setting off a global firestorm with the discovery of Tutankhamun’s Tomb and kicking 1920s Egyptomania into high gear) was appointed as the first chief inspector of the Egyptian Antiquities Service.
 As the 19th Century was coming to a close, a monumental Victorian palace with sophisticated Arabian décor, rising out of the Nubian desert and perched above the peaceful waters of the Nile, became the destination of choice for prosperous world explorers who had ventured down the Nile to immerse themselves into the fascinating world of pharaonic Egypt.